Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Additional related work

 Similarly to our work, several papers note that homophily does not always reflect the simplicity of a dataset for GNNs, and standard GNNs can work well on some heterophilous graphs.
-To address this problem, \citet{luan2021heterophily} proposes a metric called \emph{aggregation homophily} that takes into account both graph structure and input features.
+To address this problem, \citet{luan2021heterophily} propose a metric called \emph{aggregation homophily} that takes into account both graph structure and input features.
 We note that the aggregation homophily is based on a particular aggregation scheme of the GCN model.
 In contrast, the proposed $\mathrm{LI}$ is a simple and intuitive model-agnostic measure.
 An additional advantage of $\mathrm{LI}$ is that it is provably unbiased and can be compared across datasets with different numbers of classes and class size balance.
-The authors of~\citet{ma2021homophily} also observe that some heterophilous graphs are easy for GNNs.
+Another feature-based metric was very recently proposed by~\citet{luan2023graph}.
+It is called Kernel Performance Metric (KPM) and reflects how beneficial is a graph structure for prediction. \citet{ma2021homophily} also observe that some heterophilous graphs are easy for GNNs.
 To analyze this problem, they propose a measure named \emph{cross-class neighborhood similarity} defined for pairs of classes.
 While this measure is an informative tool to analyze a particular dataset, it does not give a single number to easily compare different datasets.

 Finally, let us note that \citet{suresh2021breaking} use~\eqref{eq:adjusted-homophily} as a measure of graph assortativity (homophily).
 The authors show that the homophily level varies over the graph, and the prediction performance of GNNs correlates with the local homophily.
 They use these insights to transform the input graph and get an enhanced level of homophily.
 In future work, it would be interesting to see whether additional benefits can be obtained using label informativeness instead of homophily.